UltraTimTrack: a Kalman-filter-based algorithm to track muscle fascicles in ultrasound image sequences

 Abstract

-Brightness-mode (B-mode) ultrasound is a valuable tool to non-invasively image skeletal muscle architectural changes during movement, but automatically estimating architectural features such as fascicle length remains a major challenge.
+Brightness-mode (B-mode) ultrasound is a valuable tool to non-invasively image skeletal muscle architectural changes during movement, but automatically tracking muscle fascicles remains a major challenge.
 Existing fascicle tracking algorithms either require time-consuming drift corrections or yield noisy estimates that require post-processing.
-We therefore aimed to develop an algorithm that tracks fascicles without drift and noise across a range of experimental conditions and image acquisition settings.
+We therefore aimed to develop an algorithm that tracks fascicles without drift and with low noise across a range of experimental conditions and image acquisition settings.

 Methods

-We applied a Kalman filter to combine fascicle length and fascicle angle estimates from existing and openly available UltraTrack and TimTrack algorithms into a hybrid algorithm called UltraTimTrack.
-We applied the hybrid algorithm to ultrasound image sequences collected from the human medial gastrocnemius of healthy individuals ( N =8, 4 women), who performed cyclical submaximal plantar flexion contractions or remained at rest during passive ankle joint rotations at given frequencies and amplitudes whilst seated in a dynamometer chair.
-We quantified the algorithm’s tracking accuracy, noise, and drift as the respective mean, cycle-to-cycle, and accumulated between-contraction variability in fascicle length and fascicle angle.
-We expected UltraTimTrack’s estimates to be less noisy and to drift less across experimental conditions and image acquisition settings, compared with estimates from its parent algorithms.
+We applied a Kalman filter to combine fascicle length and fascicle angle estimates from existing and openly-available UltraTrack and TimTrack algorithms into a hybrid algorithm called UltraTimTrack.
+We applied the hybrid algorithm to ultrasound image sequences collected from the human medial gastrocnemius of healthy individuals ( N = 8, four women), who performed cyclical submaximal plantar flexion contractions or remained at rest during passive ankle joint rotations at given frequencies and amplitudes whilst seated in a dynamometer chair.
+We quantified the algorithm’s tracking accuracy, noise, and drift as the respective mean, cycle-to-cycle variability, and accumulated between-contraction variability in fascicle length and fascicle angle.
+We expected UltraTimTrack’s estimates to be less noisy than TimTrack’s estimates and to drift less than UltraTrack’s estimates across a range of conditions and image acquisition settings.

 Results